tmobile/opensource/content/blog/posts/conducktor-go.md

     Grafana with pre-built dashboards, Prometheus, Kube-State-Metrics and Metric server are deployed in the newly launched cluster.

 * *High Availability:*
-    The K8s Cluster is deployed across 3 AZs to supports High Availability (HA) mode in both Control Plane and Worker Nodes.
-Please provide VPC ID, Subnets to launch the cluster.
+    The K8s Cluster is deployed across 3 AZs to support High Availability (HA) mode in both Control Plane and Worker Nodes.
+Please provide VPC ID and subnets to launch the cluster.

 * *IAM Access:*
     Kube2IAM is used for Pods to securely access AWS Managed services.